 Term Definition

-BDM MBIE/MfE Build development tool
+BDM Build Development Model

 CCC Christchurch City Council

-Development Capacity As defined in the NPS-UD, means: the capacity of land to be developed for housing or for business use, based on: a) the zoning, objectives, policies, rules and overlays that apply in the relevant proposed and operative RMA planning documents; and b) the provision of adequate development infrastructure to support the development of the land for housing or business use.
+Development Capacity As defined in the NPS-UD, means:

+the capacity of land to be developed for housing or for business use, based on:

+a. the zoning, objectives, policies, rules and overlays that apply in the relevant proposed and operative RMA planning documents; and

+b. the provision of adequate development infrastructure to support the development of the land for housing or business use.

 FDS Future Development Strategy

-Feasible or Feasibility As defined in the NPS-UD, means: a) for the short term or medium term, commercially viable to a developer based on the current relationship between costs and revenue b) for the long term, commercially viable to a developer based on the current relationship between costs and revenue, or on any reasonable adjustment to that relationship.
+Feasible or Feasibility As defined in the NPS-UD, means:

+for the short term or medium term, commercially viable to a developer based on the current relationship between costs and revenue.

+for the long term, commercially viable to a developer based on the current relationship between costs and revenue, or on any reasonable adjustment to that relationship.

 FUDA Future Urban Development Areas identified through Our Space

 GC Greater Christchurch

 GCP Greater Christchurch Partnership

 GIS Geographical Information System

 HCA Housing Capacity Assessment

-LDM MBIE/MfE Land development tool
+LDM Land development Model

 LTP Long Term Plan

 MBIE/MfE feasibility tool Refers to the feasibility tool provided in excel format to the Greater Christchurch Partnership.
 The reference may be to part of the tool, indicated as (land development) or (building development).

+NPS-HPL National Policy Statement on Highly Productive Land 2022

 NPS-UD National Policy Statement on Urban Development 2020

 QV Quotable Value

+RMA-EHS Resource Management Act (Enabling Housing Supply and Other Matters) Amendment Act 2021

-RV Rateable value, as recorded by Councils' for rating purposes.
+RV Rateable value, as recorded by Councils for rating purposes.

 SA2 Stats NZ's Statistical Area 2

 SDC Selwyn District Council

 TA Territorial Authority

 UDS Urban Development Strategy

 WDC Waimakariri District Council